GCX/acf-required-field/readme.txt

 == Description ==

-This is an add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) and will provide no functionality to WordPress unless Advanced Custom Fields is installed and activated.
+This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed and activated.

 The required field provides the ability to create fields that must be filled out before a post can be published.
 Required field is a wrapper for other field types, meaning that you can use this field with any other field in